 - Avocado Cucumber Tomato Salad

-- Freeze – Allow the dish to cool, then add the leftovers to a freezer-safe container or bag.
-Boliche will freeze for 6-8 months.
+- Freeze: Let the dish to cool and transfer the leftovers to a freezer-safe container or bag.
+Boliche freezes for 6-8 months.

 - 3-4 pounds eye of round roast, trimmed